PandelisZ/brand-guidelines-template/README.md

 Now you're ready to go!!
 Proceed to the [Start a new guidelines] section

 # Structure / Organization
-You only need to edit the "src" folder.
+You only need to edit the "build" folder.
 This stands for "source".
 The structure is:
 ```
 app/
 brand-files/